Skip to main content

 Java's Domain: Scalable Backend, Big Data, and Enterprise Development

 Java is the undisputed champion for large-scale, distributed systems where stability, scalability, and rapid development are paramount.
+This includes:

 • Cloud-Native & Microservices: Spring Boot and Quarkus make Java a top choice for modern, containerized architectures.